IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 Data minimization  strategies should thus be applied to any data left unencrypted, whether it be payload or metadata.
 Information that cannot be encrypted or omited should be be dissociated from other information.
-For example, the Tor overlay routing network anonymizes IP addresses of by using multi-hop onion routing.
+For example, the TOR {{TOR}}overlay routing network anonymizes IP addresses of by using multi-hop onion routing.